jaslynmiura/eaton-palisades-fires-analysis/README.md

-# Visualizing Fire Scars Through False Color (EDS 220, Homework 4)
+# Mapping the 2025, Eaton and Palisades Fire Effects (EDS 220, Homework 4)

 ## About

-This repository contains materials for Homework 4, of the course EDS 220 - Working with Environmental Datasets.
-The material is used to conduct an analysis of the effect of the Eaton and Palisades fires in California (January 2025), using false-color imagery to visualize the fire scars.
+This repository contains materials for final project, of the course EDS 220 - Working with Environmental Datasets.
+The material is used to conduct an analysis of the effect of the Eaton and Palisades fires in California (January 2025), using false-color imagery to visualize the fire scars and identify communities disproportionately affected.

 ## File Structure